robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 </table>
 </div>

-Citing the man in the cave telling the goodnight fairy tale to new-savages era post financial communism – yes, paper money is financial communism because, trough a fiat currency finally Adam Smith and Karl Marx philosophies converged into the same real-word scenario in which the worst ever form of Communism combined with an as harsh can be the common-sense dictatorship (aka mediaocracy) attitude in replacing an arbitrary ethical or moral ideology, their final destination is pretty the same, exactly the same  – usually depicted as meme on social networks because the Plato’s cave concept of common-sense lack of foresight is too cultural to get a grasp on people.
+Citing the man in the cave telling the goodnight fairy tale to new-savages era post financial communism

+- paper money is financial communism because, trough a fiat currency finally Adam Smith and Karl Marx philosophies converged into the same real-word scenario in which the worst ever form of Communism combined with an as harsh can be the common-sense dictatorship (aka mediaocracy) attitude in replacing an arbitrary ethical or moral ideology, their final destination is pretty the same, exactly the same

+usually depicted as meme on social networks because the Plato’s cave allegory about common-sense's lack of foresight is too much "cultural" to get a grasp on common people.

 ---